cheth-k/Weather-Application/README.md

 - Never commit your API key to public repositories
 - Consider using environment variables for API key in production
 - Keep your API key private and secure

-## Future Improvements

-- [ ] Add 5-day weather forecast
-- [ ] Implement temperature unit conversion
-- [ ] Add weather maps
-- [ ] Include more weather metrics
-- [ ] Add user location detection
-- [ ] Implement weather alerts

-## License

-This project is licensed under the MIT License - see the LICENSE file for details

-## Acknowledgments

-- OpenWeatherMap for providing the weather data API
-- Font Awesome for the icons
-- Flask community for the excellent documentation

-## Contact

-If you have any questions or suggestions, please open an issue or contact [your-email@example.com]